RyanDraves/nlb/services/README.md

 # Overleaf
 https://overleaf.barn-arcturus.ts.net

+Overleaf must run on an x86 machine (probably the laptop).

 ## Overleaf (& related services)
 [Overleaf Community Edition](https://github.com/overleaf/overleaf) provides a self-hosted Overleaf instance.
 Note that Overleaf doesn't get to play with the other children for two reasons:
 - It's unable to be served with a base URL (e.g. machine.barn-arcturus.ts.net/overleaf)